 Legal mentions - EN |FR

-He serves as Organist of the Royal Chapel at the Palace of Versailles, joining a prestigious lineage of celebrated French organists.
-He is also Professor of Organ and Composition at the Conservatoire à Rayonnement Régional in Versailles and, beginning in 2025, Visiting Professor at the Royal Academy of Music in London.
+Robin is Organist of the Royal Chapel at the Palace of Versailles, one of France's most distinguished musical appointments.
+He also serves as Professor of Organ and Composition at the Conservatoire à Rayonnement Régional de Versailles and as Visiting Professor at the Royal Academy of Music in London.

 Jean Baptiste Robin is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.